bstee615/miniOS/README.md

 ## TO RUN THE PROGRAM
 1. Extract the contents of this .ZIP folder onto your computer.
 2. Navigate to "\miniOS-release-pkg-2017\miniOS" and run "run.bat".
-3. For advanced instructions if you are NOT running Windows:
+### Advanced instructions if you are NOT running Windows:
   - Run a shell and navigate to "\miniOS-release-pkg-2017\miniOS".
   - Run this command: "..\dbd\dbd.exe ."
   - After DosBox pops up, enter "BOOT BOOTDISK.IMG".